-3.2.5 How to Dry Firewood
+3.2.5 HOW TO DRY FIREWOOD

-Firewood that is not dry enough to burn is the cause of most complaints about wood stoves.
-The complaints usually involve a lack of heat and dirty door glass.
+Firewood that is not dry enough to burn is the cause of most complaints about wood inserts.
+Continually burning green or unseasoned wood produces more creosote and involves lack of heat and dirty glass door.
+See Section 5: Maintaining your wood heating system for concerns about creosote.